Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: pryzmat, Shutterstock

-While some box-style houses have a place for your dog to lay on the roof, these have a separate flat area next to the house itself.
-This gives your pup the option of catching some rays or going inside and being antisocial.
+While some box-style houses have a place for your dog to lie on the roof, these have a separate flat area next to the house.
+This allows your pup to catch some rays or go inside and be antisocial.

 Pros